Are you a green tea fan?

 - Slivered roasted almonds

-- Add frozen banana slices, pineapple (optional), 3/4 cup (180 ml) coconut milk, matcha powder, and spinach to a blender and blend on high until creamy and smooth.
+Add frozen banana slices, pineapple (optional), lesser amount of coconut milk (3/4 cup or 180 ml as original recipe is written // adjust if altering batch size), matcha powder, and spinach to a blender and blend on high until creamy and smooth.

-- Divide between two serving bowls and top with desired toppings (optional).
+Divide between two serving bowls (amount as original recipe is written // adjust if altering batch size) and top with desired toppings (optional).
 I went with fresh raspberries, chia seeds, and coconut flake.
 Bananas would make a delicious garnish as well.